-There are also a few keto supplements that aren’t particularly useful, or that have slick marketing without the science to back them up.
+There are a few keto supplements that aren’t particularly useful.
+Some have slick marketing without the science to back them up.
 You’re better off passing on these two keto supplements:

 Ketone salts like sodium beta-hydroxybutyrate (BHB) seem impressive on the surface, especially if you measure your blood ketone levels.
-Ketone salts boost your blood ketones very high in a short amount of time, which makes it look like they put you in deep ketosis.
+Ketone salts boost your blood ketones in a short amount of time, making them appear to put you in deep ketosis.

 However, just because you have ketones in your blood doesn’t mean you’re actually using them.
 The issue with ketone salts is that they’re a racemic mixture.
 That means they’re a 50-50 mix of molecules (called the D form and the L form) that are mirror images of each other.

 Humans only utilize the D form of ketone salts.
 The L form shows up in the blood as a ketone, but you don’t actually use it.